 Another way of putting it would be, "the heart's meditations and ideas."
-The sense in this is this: this is where conduct and attitude begin, and it is right here that we are either permitted to develop it or to stop it by analysis and evaluation, using the word of God as the standard.
+The sense is this: This is where conduct and attitude begin, and it is right here that we either permit it to develop it or to stop it by analysis and evaluation, using the word of God as the standard.
 And so, if our conduct is going to be the right choice, this is where you stop it—in the heart.

 Proverbs 23:7 For as he thinks in his heart, so is he: Eat and drink, says he to you; but his heart is not with you.

 This verse carries this process one step further.
-The primary idea in this series of verses is actually an admonition to be prudent of the judgment of people, because what appears on the outside, in the form of conduct, is not always a true representation of what is going on in the mind.
+The primary idea in this series of verses is actually an admonition to be prudent in the judgment of people, because what appears on the outside, in the form of conduct, is not always a true representation of what is going on in the mind.
 Some people are hypocrites.
-Some people are always playing the game of "one up-man-ship."
+Some people are always playing the game of one-upmanship.
 They are always competing.

 I read to you this verse in Numbers 32:23.
 "But if you will not do so, behold, you have sinned against the LORD: and [you can] be sure your sin will find you out."
 And so eventually the heart will be exposed.